spacocha/Distribution-based-clustering/README.md

 This will create one fasta and one sequence by library matrix file for each line of the unique_final.list.
 These can be used in parallel to process the data

 3.)
-[Parallel] Align sequences to a reference and create the distance matrix
+[Parallel] Align sequences to a reference and create the distance matrix.
+Then use these as input to the distribution_clustering.pl

     mothur "#align.seqs(fasta=parallel_output.1.fa, reference=new_silva_short_unique_1_151.fa)"